erlete/aerotech-programming-course/docs/version-control/github-desktop/README.md

 You can make sure the installation was successful by searching for "GitHub Desktop" in the list of installed applications.

-## Python
+## Repository Setup

-Python is a versatile programming language that is used in a wide variety of fields, such as web development, data science, machine learning, and many others.
-You will learn how to install and use it in [the next chapter](/docs/python/interpreter/README.md).
+In order to start editing the repository and adding your own developments, you will need to clone it in your computer.
+You will learn how to do that in [the next chapter](./SETUP.md).

 If you want to go back to [the previous chapter](../github/SETUP.md), go ahead!